Hamletmachine

-Hamletmachine (Die Hamletmaschine) is a postmodernist drama by German playwright and theatre director Heiner Müller.
-Written in 1977, the play is loosely based on Hamlet by William Shakespeare.
-The play originated in relation to a translation of Shakespeare's Hamlet that Müller undertook.
-Some critics claim the play problematizes the role of intellectuals during the East German Communism era; others argue that the play should be understood in relation to wider post-modern concepts.
-Characteristic of the play is that it is not centred on a conventional plot, but partially connects through sequences of monologues, where the protagonist leaves his role and reflects on being an actor.
+Hamletmachine (Die Hamletmaschine) is a postmodernist drama by German playwright and theatre director Heiner Müller, loosely based on Hamlet by William Shakespeare.
+It was written in 1977, and is related to a translation of Shakespeare's Hamlet that Müller undertook.
+Some critics claim the play problematizes the role of intellectuals during the era of Communism in East Germany; others argue that the play should be understood in relation to wider post-modern concepts.
+Hamletmachine is not centered on a conventional plot, but is partially unified through sequences of monologues in which the protagonist leaves his role and reflects on being an actor.

 Overview

 The play is constituted of scenes.
 The whole text is roughly nine pages long.
 The script itself is extremely dense and open to interpretation; recurring themes include feminism and the ecology movement.

 The play remains Müller's most-often performed and (arguably) his best-known today; Müller himself directed a seven-and-a-half-hour performance of Hamlet (in which Die Hamletmaschine was the play-within-a-play) in Berlin in 1990.